 Recommendation: accept option (iii) as an appropriate compromise in balancing tensions between the potential audiences of the guidance.
-This was discussed with and accepted by the Stakeholder Reference Group, and agreed by the Policy and Education Committee.
+This was discussed with and accepted by the Stakeholder Reference Group.

 Evidence based/informed practice

 Issue: Should evidence based/informed practice be more specifically referenced and required or not?
 Or does such an approach exclude the effectiveness of techniques which may be effective for particular patients but may have a less strong evidence base?